 2. Import & analyze your customer service feedback data

 Then just import your data, run the automatic analyses, and see your visualization right away.

 3. Visualize your customer support data

-Below is an example of MonkeyLearn Studio’s dashboard, showing a breakdown of customer reviews of Zoom.
+Below is an example of MonkeyLearn Studio’s dashboard, showing a breakdown of Trustpilot customer reviews.

-See how feedback is categorized by subjects: Usability, Support, Reliability, etc., then each category is run through sentiment analysis to show feeling from positive to negative.
+See how feedback is categorized by subjects: Product Feedback, Shipping & Delivery, Customer Service, etc., then each category is run through sentiment analysis to show feeling from positive to negative.

 You can read individual reviews by date, see categories change over time, and find out the intent of each comment.

 Explore Studio and go from analyzing to visualizing customer service feedback all in one place

 Use your new insights to drive your customer service in new directions.
 Maybe your results showed that you need to institute new processes or new applications for getting in touch with your customer service team.
 Or certain employees perform higher than others.